alevzfdez/Azure-solutions/README.md

 # README #

-Just small tooling scripts for daily use 😁
+Azure solutions deployment and small tools for daily use 😁

-# Tools #

-The tools include but not limited to the following list.

-## Cloud computing
-### Azure
- - Private DNS zones creator script [Shell Script / AZ CLI]

 ## LICENSE
 ### GNU GPL v3